Skip to main content

 • “Just like its predecessor, Mile 0 has a great soundtrack and a very good set of interesting and funny characters.”

-• “Mile 0 is an absurdly comical game that is not funny, portraying a political dystopia as a caricature, and tells the tale of two teenagers who don’t feel like they understand the slightest thing about the political world they find themselves in.”
+• “Mile 0 is an absurdly comical game that is not funny, portrays a political dystopia as a caricature, and tells the tale of two teenagers who don’t feel like they understand the slightest thing about the political world they find themselves in.”

-• “The biggest issue with this game is probably the optimization - bigger performance drops on some maps, but I can overlook that, because, overall, I enjoyed the game.”
+• “The biggest issue with this game is probably the optimization - bigger performance drops on some maps, but I can overlook that, because overall, I enjoyed the game.”

 • “There are no actual graphics settings and the performance is unstable with framerate dips all the way down to the 20s in open areas.”